mwpenny/kijiji-scraper/README.md

 ###### Return value

 Returns a `Promise` which resolves to an array of search result `Ad` objects.

+> **Note:** Ads may not appear in search results (or the Kijiji website, for that matter) for a short time after they are created (usually no more than 1 minute).
+This means that when searching, you are not guaranteed to receive extremely recent ads.
+Such ads will be returned in future searches but their `date` property will reflect the time that they were actually created.

 ##### Example usage
 ```js